jpfutalef/Current-Measurement-Board/README.md

-# Current-Measurement-Board
+# Power-Measurement-Board
-Scripts, details and specifications for a board design to measure very low power consumption with high accuracy.
+Scripts, details and specifications for a board design to measure very low power consumption in MCU's with high accuracy.